Alfa Romeo MiTo: MiTo Quadrifoglio Verde

 The special-edition MiTo Quadrifoglio Verde ("green four-leaf clover"), first presented at the 2009 Frankfurt Motor Show, came equipped with a turbocharged 1368 cc MultiAir inline-four engine capable of 170 PS at 5500 rpm and 250 Nm of torque at 2500 rpm, with newly engineered suspension, steering, and a new C635 6-speed gearbox developed by FPT.
 The MiTo QV had bigger 305 mm front brake discs and exclusive 18" alloy wheels as standard, and Sabelt carbon fibre backed bucket seats as an option.
 The engine's specific output of 124 PS per litre was the highest in its segment at that time, while its MultiAir technology allowed for a fuel consumption of 6 L/100 km in EU combined driving and CO_{2} emissions of 139 g/km.

-From 2014, the MiTo QV became available with the TCT gearbox, which reduced the 0–100 km/h time to 7.3 s.
+From 2014, the MiTo QV became available with the TCT gearbox, which reduced the 0–100 km/h (62 mph) time to 7.3 seconds.
 With the 2016 facelift, the QV trim level was renamed to the Veloce.